It’s never too early to start planning for retirement.

 While you generally can begin getting Social Security at age 62, you will receive less than your full benefit if you claim before your FRA.

-On the flip side, if you wait until after your FRA to receive your benefits, you’ll see a bigger monthly payment each year up to age 70.
+On the flip side, if you wait until after your FRA to receive your benefits, you’ll see a bigger monthly payment each month you wait up to age 70.

 “I want to make my Social Security payment as big as I can,” says Stacy.
 “So, I’m waiting until I’m 70.
 But if you need the money now, you might need to start taking payments at the earliest possible date.”